kamshory/PHPPushClient/README.md

 # PHPPushClient

+PHP is a programming language that is more widely used to build web applications.
+However, PHP can also be used to create backend applications that run a process behind the scenes.
+This process is run by a PHP engine and can be linked to a database.

+One application that requires a backend process is a payment application that is connected to a virtual account.
+The application can receive payment confirmation from banks or third parties without having to create a server.
+The application still acts as a client.

+PHP will make a connection to the virtual account server as a client.
+When a payment occurs, the server sends a payment confirmation and the client can update the payment status.

 This program must be run with a console and cannot be accessed with a browser.
 This program will run in the background continuously.
 If the connection is lost, the program will try to establish a new connection.

 # Usage